Azure/azure-support-scripts/RunCommand/Linux/Linux_serialLog/README.md

 # Azure VM Kernel Serial Log Verbosity Adjuster (Linux)

-This bash script adjusts the kernel `printk` console log level on a running Linux VM, controlling how much kernel logging is written to the serial console (`ttyS0`), which the Azure Serial Console attaches to.
-Raising the level (up to `7`/debug) captures far more boot and runtime kernel diagnostics for troubleshooting; lowering it reduces noise.
+This bash script adjusts the kernel `printk` console log level on a running Linux VM, controlling how much kernel logging is written to the linux device configured as 'console' at boot.
+When configured properly, this is `ttyS0` and connects to the Azure Serial Console available in the Azure portal or through the cli command `az serial-console` ([documentation](https://learn.microsoft.com/en-us/cli/azure/serial-console)) Raising the numeric level (up to `7`/debug) captures far more boot and runtime kernel diagnostics for troubleshooting; lowering it reduces noise.

-By default the script raises the level to `7` (debug) in a **non-persistent** (runtime-only) manner, so it can be run as a one-shot diagnostic capture via Azure Run Command without altering the persistent state of the VM.
+By default the script sets the level to `7` (debug) in a **non-persistent** (runtime-only) manner, so it can be run as a one-shot diagnostic capture via Azure Run Command without altering the persistent state of the VM.
 An optional flag makes the change permanent (survives reboot).

 ## How It Works